IrvHenri/front-end-assessment/README.md

 ## Lessons Learned

--This assignment gave me the opportunity to improve my understanding of hooks and React in general.
+- This assignment gave me the opportunity to test my understanding of hooks and React in general.

-- I have a long way to go but I am excited to learn more about the ins and outs of hooks
+- I have a long way to go but after this challenge I am eager to learn more state and hooks

 - I will need to improve my understanding of how state is shared within an app and how to properly update it